How to police your boundaries without raising hackles

 However, that’s all you get.

-The behavior therapy course mentioned this in a veiled manner by instructing us to use corrections only to interrupt unwanted behavior and always follow it with teaching the animal what to do instead.
+The behavior therapy course mentioned this in a veiled manner by instructing us to use corrections only to interrupt unwanted behavior and to always follow it with teaching the animal what to do instead.

 But that’s still a poor man’s way of getting the behavior you do want!